marcusoftnet/marcusoftnet.github.io/_posts/2015-01-21-make-it-smaller---some-practical-experiences.md

 ---
 layout: post
-title: Make it smaller - some practical experiences
+title: "Make it smaller - some practical experiences"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-21T11:26:54.000Z
+date: 2015-01-21 11:26:54
 tags:
+ - Lean
+ - Agile
-  - LeanLean - Agile - Salvation Army - Life of a consultant - Indonesia
+ - Salvation Army
+ - Life of a consultant
+ - Indonesia
 ---

 One of the "clients" I work with right now is a hospital.
 We have tried to turn their performance around and they are improving immensely.
 In fact - I think they will be just fine.
 I did *not* think that just 4 months ago.